-When this option is enabled, users can only share with groups they are a member of.
-They can still share with all users of the instance but not with groups they are not a member of.
+Restrict users to only share with groups they are a member of member of.
 To restrict sharing to users in groups the sharer is a member of the option "Restrict users to only share with users in their groups" can be used.
 More information about more granular sharing restrictions can be found in the release notes.